willythor/ThinkStats2/Reports/report3.md

 It is now up to the reader’s discretion to decide whether these players exhibit similar play styles.
 We certainly think so.
-Over 80% of players in each cluster play the same position, which is strongly indicative of play style.
+Over 80% of players in each cluster play either the same position or are separated by a single position (e.g., a point guard and a shooting guard are a single position apart), which is strongly indicative of play style.